v-viksur/architecture-center/docs/microservices/api-design.md

 # API design for microservices

+Good API design is important in a microservices architecture, because every service manages its own data, which means that data exchange happens either through messages or through API calls.
+APIs must be efficient, to avoid creating [chatty I/O](../antipatterns/chatty-io/index.md).
+Because services are designed by teams working independently, APIs must have well-defined semantics and versioning schemes, so that updates don't break other services.

-When you design APIs for a microservice, it's important to distinguish between two types of API:
+It's important to distinguish between two types of API:

 - A public API that client applications call.
 - Backend APIs that are used for interservice communication.